 This test measures the amount of bilirubin in your blood.
 Your body makes bilirubin

-when it breaks down hemoglobin, a protein in red blood cells.
-This breakdown is called
+when it breaks down hemoglobin.
+Hemoglobin is a protein in red blood cells.
+The breakdown

-Your liver removes bilirubin from your body, so measuring it is one way to check how
+Your liver removes bilirubin from your body.
+So measuring bilirubin is one way to

 Why do I need this test?

 You may need this test if the results of a total bilirubin blood test are abnormal.

 Your total bilirubin may be tested if your healthcare provider suspects you have certain

 health conditions.
 These include transfusion reaction, Gilbert syndrome, Dubin-Johnson

 syndrome, Rotor syndrome, or Crigler-Najjar syndrome.
 It may also be done as part